 Plans and procedures should be prepared in the event of drone failure to minimize potential damage and increase the chance of recovery.

-DISposal
+Disposal

 In cases where a drone becomes unusable due to the lapse of its durable years, damage, loss, etc., the matters should be reported to the Responsible Authority as required.